Downhill Skiing In The Lake Winnipesaukee Area

 Now I have more sense when picking the slopes I ski down.
 Did I mention that Dave proposed to me at the top of a ski mountain?

-We have our favorite ski areas and luckily one of them is in the Lake Winnipesaukee area.
+We have our favorite ski areas and luckily one of them is in the Lake Winnipesaukee area of New Hampshire.

 Gunstock Mountain!

 Don't forget your camera!
-When you get to the top of Gunstock, there are breathtaking views of Lake Winnipesaukee and the White Mountain range.
+When you get to the top of Gunstock, there are breathtaking views of Lake Winnipesaukee and the White Mountain range in New Hampshire.
 When you get off the Panorama lift at the summit, you'll see what I mean.

 As you start downhill skiing down a little ways there are some great places to take a family photo with the beautiful background view of Lake Winnipesaukee.